 Ice fishing and skating are two very popular winter activities on our ponds and smaller lakes when conditions permit.

 Ice Skating: Fifty Point offers ice skating on the pond.
-Valens Lake will have cleared sections on the lake offering areas to ice skate as well as a separate hockey area.
+Valens Lake has skating on the reservoir.
 Unfortunately due to weather conditions, Valens Lake ice skating trail loop is no longer available.

 On Ice Safety: Do not walk out on to frozen lakes or ponds unless it is posted safe to do so.
 Follow all posted instructions and NEVER go out alone.
 You can check our online ice status indicator or contact the area before heading out for current conditions.

-Please note, Christie Lake is NEVER safe for on ice activities.
+Please note, Christie Lake is NEVER safe for on-ice activities.
 The water here flows very quickly and makes for dangerous ice conditions, even if it looks safe.
 Obey all posted signage.
 Dundas Valley also has no safe ice surfaces for on-ice activities.

 Winter Trail Activities